OpenEvalProject/evals/manuscripts/elife-63775/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/63775/elife-63775-fig5-v2.jpg)

-**Figure 5.:** E. coli causing UTIs using T7 variants.(A) Growth time course of UTI473 strain subject to wildtype T7 and select variants.
+**Figure 5.:** (A) Growth time course of UTI473 strain subject to wildtype T7 and select variants.
 Phages were applied after an hour at an MOI of ~10-2.
 (B) Estimated time to lysis of UTI473 strain incubated with wildtype T7 and N501H variant over a range of MOIs, derived from time course experiments.
 (C) Cell density (OD600) of UTI473 strain when incubated with wildtype T7 and N501H variant at select timepoints after initial lysis.
 All data represented as mean ± SD of biological triplicate.

 A striking contrast between N501H and wildtype T7 is evident in reduced bacterial insensitivity at progressively lower MOI (Figure 5C).
 Between an MOI of 100 to 1, application of both N501H and wildtype phage resulted in similar bacterial insensitivity.
 However, between an MOI of 10−1 and 10−5, application of N501H phage reduced insensitivity over a 10 hr window, while application of wildtype phages resulted in rapid onset of insensitive bacteria.
 We postulate that at high MOI wildtype T7 simply overwhelms the host before insensitivity arises, while at lower MOI insensitivity can emerge and only variants adapted to the host can effectively kill the host.
 These results indicate that ORACLE can generate phage variants superior to wildtype phage that could then become starting points for further engineering therapeutic phages.
 Further experiments will be required to assess the in vivo efficacy of the T7 variants.

-## Host range constriction emerges from global comparison across variants
+### Host range constriction emerges from global comparison across variants

 Most phages are specialists that selectively target a narrow range of hosts but are unable to productively infect other closely related hosts (Hyman and Abedon, 2010).
 We wanted to assess differences in the host range of individual variants on 10G, BL21, and BW25113 and identify variants with constricted host ranges.
 Ideally, host specificities can be determined by subjecting a co-culture of all three hosts to the phage library.
 However, deconvolving specificities of thousands of variants from a pooled co-culture experiment can be technically challenging.
 Instead, we sought to estimate specificities by comparing FN of a phage variant on all three hosts.
 Although FN compares activity of variants within a host, it could nonetheless be a useful proxy for estimating specificities across hosts.
 For instance, a phage variant with high FN on BL21 but completely depleted on BW25113 is more likely to specifically lyse BL21 than BW25113 in a co-culture experiment.
 Based on this rationale, we considered different metrics of comparison of FN and settled on difference in FN of a variant with reduced weight for enrichment (or FD, see Materials and methods) between any two hosts as an approximate measure of host preference.
 This metric is not an absolute measure of host specificity, but one devised to reveal broad trends in specificity to prioritize variants for downstream validation.